UPDATE (3 SEPTEMBER): Winner of the 2014 Wolfson Economics Prize is David Rudlin (URBED)

 The case for garden cities is overwhelming with the current housing situation in the UK creating hardship and inequality for millions of people.
 But finding an innovative way to build communities that truly provide for and support their residents is not simple to achieve.
 The 2014 Wolfson Economics Prize therefore seeks to develop an answer to the question of how to bring about a new garden city.

-Entrants are asked to explore the Prize question in detail in a submission of up to 10,000 words (plus a Non-Technical Summary of 1,000 words).
-Entrants can also include charts, maps, tables, etc, and are welcome to add Appendices containing ancillary material.
+Entrants were asked to explore the Prize question in detail in a submission of up to 10,000 words (plus a Non-Technical Summary of 1,000 words).
+Entrants were able to include charts, maps, tables, etc, as well as Appendices containing ancillary material.

-Two rounds of entry submissions will take place, a primary round and a secondary round.
-The primary round will be open to all entrants - the Prize judges will subsequently review these submissions and draw up a shortlist of entrants to be invited to elaborate on their primary submission with a secondary submission.
+Two rounds of entry submissions took place, a primary round and a secondary round.
+The primary round was open to all entrants - the Prize judges reviewed these submissions and drew up a shortlist of entrants who were invited to elaborate on their primary submission with a secondary submission.
+That shortlist was announced on 4 June 2014.

-The Judges will read each of the secondary submissions and decide the winning entrant from among those submissions on merit.
-The overall winner will receive the £250,000 prize.
-Runner-up prizes of £10,000 will be awarded to entrants who submitted secondary submissions but did not win the overall prize.
+The Judges read each of the secondary submissions and decided the winning entrant from among those submissions on merit.
+The overall winner received a £250,000 prize.
+Finalist prizes of £10,000 were awarded to entrants who submitted secondary submissions but did not win the overall prize, except for Shelter which received a £50,000 runner-up prize.

-Judges also have the discretion to award Additional Prizes ("Light Bulb Prizes") from a fund of £5,000 to recognise entrants whose submissions address aspects of the Prize Question in particularly innovative, creative or otherwise outstanding ways.
+Judges also had the discretion to award Additional Prizes ("Light Bulb Prizes") from a fund of £10,000 to recognise entrants whose submissions address aspects of the Prize Question in particularly innovative, creative or otherwise outstanding ways.

 The judges are: